MuftiAnees/Winget-Install/README.md

 8. License
     -------
-    -   This script is released under the MIT License
+    -   Feel Free to use this script for yourselves!

     Disclaimer:
     -----------